 Sabot Cruft (Nine Quilts for MOVE)

-This work was created during my artist fellowship at The Hacktory which is part of the Department of Making + Doing in Philadelphia.
+This work updated daily at 7:03 AM EST, and was developed during my artist fellowship at The Hacktory which is part of the Department of Making + Doing in Philadelphia.
 Upon my arrival I began to think about the places and things in Philadelphia that I was familar such as Independence Hall, the signing of the Declaration of Independence, and the Liberty Bell.

 Due to a fortuitus change in accommodations I soon found myself driving daily through West Philadelphia.
 Like other large cities such as New York and Chicago, Philadelphia was reminding me that one only needs to turn a corner to find that one street separating neighborhoods of affluence and those of poverty.
 Each day I imagined passing through the thin membranes separating these neighborhoods, trying to sense the pressures pushing from both sides.
 These nine quilts are created using breaking news images gathered from Philadelphia's 6abc Action News - WPVI website.